History of the Jews in Europe: Poland as a center of the Jewish community

-The development of Judaism in Poland and the Commonwealth

 The culture and intellectual output of the Jewish community in Poland had a profound impact on Judaism as a whole.
 Some Jewish historians have recounted that the word Poland is pronounced as Polania or Polin in Hebrew, and as transliterated into Hebrew.
 These names for Poland were interpreted as "good omens" because Polania can be broken down into three Hebrew words: po ("here"), lan ("dwells"), ya ("God"), and Polin into two words of: po ("here") lin ("[you should] dwell").
 The "message" was that Poland was meant to be a good place for the Jews.
 During the time from the rule of Sigismund I the Old until the Holocaust, Poland would be at the center of Jewish religious life.

 Yeshivot were established, under the direction of the rabbis, in the more prominent communities.
 Such schools were officially known as gymnasiums, and their rabbi principals as rectors.
 Important yeshivot existed in Kraków, Poznań, and other cities.
 Jewish printing establishments came into existence in the first quarter of the 16th century.
 In 1530, a Hebrew Pentateuch (Torah) was printed in Kraków; and at the end of the 16th century the Jewish printing houses of that city and Lublin issued a large number of Jewish books, mainly of a religious character.
 The growth of Talmudic scholarship in Poland was coincident with the greater prosperity of the Polish Jews; and because of their communal autonomy educational development was wholly one-sided and along Talmudic lines.
 Exceptions are recorded, however, where Jewish youth sought secular instruction in the European universities.
 The learned rabbis became not merely expounders of the Law, but also spiritual advisers, teachers, judges, and legislators; and their authority compelled the communal leaders to make themselves familiar with the abstruse questions of Jewish law.
 Polish Jewry found its views of life shaped by the spirit of Talmudic and rabbinical literature, whose influence was felt in the home, in school, and in the synagogue.